palikar/q4/README.md

   * Board, thread, and post crosslink support.
   * Send threads and post numbers to your native browser for easy replying
   * Integrates with Evil, Helm, and Ivy when they are available.

-### Changes for Jan 16:
-  * Navigational polish: the reply viewing system, bound to r, is now complete, offering easy forward and backward navigation down a reply tree, with a header line to indicate position.
-Use q to ascend back to a parent node.
-Some time besides now™ I'll get this same system working to navigate UP a reply tree, as well as downward.
-Additionally, Evil users now can use shift+J/K to scroll the page up/down linewise instead of the previous linewise cursor movement.
-  * Thumbnails now are cached in memory, and are reused instead of redownloaded in the reply navigator.
-  * Added detailed usage guide to the header comment, and made the emacs 24 warning a bit friendlier
-  * New function q4/go-back, bound to q, will handle buffer, window, and navigational management based on context.
-Use Q to just slaughter shit unconditionally.
-  * Renaming a buffer is bound to @, and renamed buffers require confirmation before killing to make them less prone to being closed accidentally.
-There are no more keys reserved for evil's macro system in Q4 buffers, hopefully nobody else needed that anyway :^)

 ### Feedback and bug reports
 You can file github issues for any reason you'd like.
-They don't have to be bug reports, they can be suggestions, complaints, etc. I also watch the daily programming thread on /g/, if you would like to speak with me on 4chan just drop a mention there and I'll see it sooner or later.
+They don't have to be bug reports, they can be suggestions, complaints, etc. I am not adding new features myself anymore but if I see an issue for it pop up, i will probably be willing to work on it.

 ### Default Keybinds
 If you use evil, these are mostly the same except j/k replace n/p, page refreshing is done with R instead of g, and SPC/DEL is RET/DEL, and l to recenter is not bound to anything right now.
 Check the source for definitive definitions.
 As is always the case with emacs, these can be changed.